onanuviie/calculator-react/README.md

 ### What I learned

 This was my first time using the useReducer hook.
-I learnt how it can be used to make your code cleaner and your work easier.
+I learnt how it can be used to make your code cleaner and make your work easier.